DanielMartensson/Open-SAE-J1939/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Open-SAE-J1939/main/Src/Documentation/Pictures/Project%20structure.png)

-# How the Open SAE J1939 working
+# Working example how the structure of Open SAE J1939

 This flow chart in code how this Open SAE J1939 library working.
 This example demonstrates how to send a request and get an answer.